ainfatihahh/Face-Recognition-System/Project-Management-Plan/B. PROJECT_PLANNING.md

 This system will detect people and offer information such as attendance about their name, face, time, and date.

+As a result, a computer-based method of taking student's attendance in a class is required, which will assist institutions in automatically keeping attendance records.
+Therefore, this project focuses on making a face detection as a medium to take the  attendance of students especially for school and university purposes.

 ### **Risk Identification Chart (Quality,Cost,Time)**
 | CONTROL ELEMENT | ISSUE | SITUATION | DISCLOSURE |